305-059 Drama practice IV - the scenario

 Content:

-In practical training sessions, students become familiar with a range of scenic materials.
+In practical training sessions, students become familiar with a range of scenic elements.
 They gain initial experience in stage technology, set design, lighting design, costume, and props.
-Students explore different scenic settings in combination and interaction with other performative media (text, objects, sound, sculpture, image, video, etc.).
-They acquire foundational skills in acting for the camera (photography and film), the microphone (radio drama, sound, and music), and new media.
+Students explore diverse scenic configurations and their interaction with other performative media, including text, objects, sound, sculpture, image, and video.
+They develop foundational skills in on-camera performance (photography and film), microphone-based performance (radio drama, sound, and music), and new media practices.

 Contents: